settings icon

 Commentators disagree about whether the biblical references to the hornet are literal or figurative.
 When God says He will send hornets to pursue the Canaanites and drive them from the Promised Land, it’s possible that He was ready to call upon swarms of actual stinging wasps; on the other hand, God could have been speaking symbolically for a plague of another sort.
 Some Bible translations, such as the New Living Translation (NLT) and the International Standard Version (ISV) substitute the words terror and plague for the word hornet.
 Whether the language is literal or figurative, it’s clear that the Lord caused the Canaanites to flee before Joshua’s army.

 Since the land that God gave His people was said to be “flowing with milk and honey” (Deuteronomy 26:9), we know that bees were there.
 Israel is also home to several varieties of wasps and hornets.
 The Judean town of Zorah (literally, “town of hornets”), mentioned in Joshua 15:33, is a clue to the abundance of the stinging insects in the land.
 It is plausible that the hornets of Canaan could have become aggressive enough at the command of the Lord to drive out the inhabitants.
-However, some commentators point to passages such as Deuteronomy 7:20 and 35, which detail the diseases and physical afflictions with which God smote the Egyptians, as evidence of the more likely way in which He worked.
+However, some commentators point to passages such as Deuteronomy 7:20, which details the diseases and physical afflictions with which God smote the Egyptians, as evidence of the more likely way in which He worked.
 God promised to drive out the Canaanites as if they were being chased by a swarm of hornets; He incentivized the Canaanite departure; He made it very difficult for them to stand and fight.

 The Bible often uses metaphorical language.
 However, in proper scriptural interpretation, it is always best to take terms literally if a literal understanding is reasonable.
 God can employ the creatures He created to deliver messages to people.
 A donkey spoke to Balaam (Numbers 22:28).
 Frogs, flies, and gnats tormented the Egyptians when Pharaoh refused to let the Israelites go (Exodus 8:5, 16, 24).
 And God prepared a big fish to swallow the rebellious Jonah (Jonah 1:17).
 So it is not outside scriptural precedent if God indeed used actual hornets to drive out the enemies of His people.